-- (3) the proposed expenditure relates to maintenance and is not intended to augment the transmission network or replace network assets; - (4) [Deleted]; - (5) the proposed relevant network investment is an investment undertaken by a Transmission Network Service Provider which: - (i) re-routes one or more paths of a network for the long term; and - (ii) has a substantial primary purpose other than the need to augment a network,

-(a reconfiguration investment) and which the RIT-T proponent reasonably estimates to have an estimated capital cost of less than \$5 million (as varied in accordance with a cost threshold determination) or which has, or is likely to have, no material impact on network users;

-- (6) the identified need can only be addressed by expenditure on a connection asset which provides services other than prescribed transmission services or standard control services; - (7) the cost of addressing the identified need is to be fully recovered through charges other than charges in respect of prescribed transmission services or standard control services; or - (8) the proposed expenditure relates to protected event EFCS investment and is not intended to augment the transmission network. - (b) For the purposes of paragraph (a)(1), a RIT-T project will be required to address an urgent and unforeseen network issue that would otherwise put at risk the reliability of the transmission network if: - (1) it is necessary that the assets or services to address the issue be operational within 6 months of the issue being identified; - (2) the event or circumstances causing the identified need was not reasonably foreseeable by, and was beyond the reasonable control of, the Network Service Provider(s) that identified the identified need; - (3) a failure to address the identified need is likely to materially adversely affect the reliability and secure operating state of the transmission network; and - (4) it is not a contingent project. - (c) If a proposed relevant network investment is determined to be required to address an urgent and unforeseen network issue as described in paragraph
+- (3) the proposed expenditure relates to maintenance or replacement and is not intended to augment the transmission network (including replacement transmission network assets); - (4) the maintenance or replacement expenditure also results in an augmentation to the network, and the estimated capital cost for the augmentation component of the proposed expenditure is less than \$5 million (as varied in accordance with a cost threshold determination); - (5) the proposed relevant network investment is an investment undertaken by a Transmission Network Service Provider which: - (i) re-routes one or more paths of a network for the long term; and - (ii) has a substantial primary purpose other than the need to augment a network, - (a reconfiguration investment) and which the RIT-T proponent reasonably estimates to have an estimated capital cost of less than \$5 million (as varied in accordance with a cost threshold determination) or which has, or is likely to have, no material impact on network users: - (6) the identified need can only be addressed by expenditure on a connection asset which provides services other than prescribed transmission services or standard control services; or - (7) the cost of addressing the identified need is to be fully recovered through charges other than charges in respect of prescribed transmission services or standard control services. - (b) For the purposes of paragraph (a)(1), a RIT-T project will be required to address an urgent and unforeseen network issue that would otherwise put at risk the reliability of the transmission network if: - (1) it is necessary that the assets or services to address the issue be operational within 6 months of the issue being identified; - (2) the event or circumstances causing the identified need was not reasonably foreseeable by, and was beyond the reasonable control of, the Network Service Provider(s) that identified the identified need; - (3) a failure to address the identified need is likely to materially adversely affect the reliability and secure operating state of the transmission network; and - (4) it is not a contingent project. - (c) If a proposed relevant network investment is determined to be required to address an urgent and unforeseen network issue as described in paragraph (b), and the Network Service Provider making the investment is a Transmission Network Service Provider, then the Transmission Network

-(b), and the Network Service Provider making the investment is a Transmission Network Service Provider, then the Transmission Network Service Provider must provide the following information in its next Transmission Annual Planning Report following the identification of the need for the relevant network investment:
+Service Provider must provide the following information in its next Transmission Annual Planning Report following the identification of the need for the relevant network investment: